 Dick Ryon won the King Conservation District election and will be seated on the Board of Supervisors at the June Board of Supervisors meeting.
 (Please note: These results will not become official until certified by the Washington State Conservation Commission in May, 2014.)
 The final candidate totals are...

 Now available!
-The KCD/KC Conservation Panel and Task force Common Set of Recommendations Final Report
+The KCD/King County Conservation Panel & Task force Common Set of Recommendations Final Report

 For a full report on the task force click here.